 Unless you work for the government, NHS, or large corporations, though, it’s likely that you will have a basic workplace pension which you and your employer contribute the minimum amount into each month.
 And – as with the State Pension – there is a limit on when you can access your savings.
-Since April 2015 the earliest has been 55-years-old, though for most schemes you will need to be between 60 and 65.
+Since April 2015 the earliest has been 55-years-old, though this will increase to 57 from 6th April 20285, and for most schemes you will need to be between 60 and 65.

 So, what should you do with the savings you’ve amassed from living more frugally?
 Instead of letting them sit in your bank account where they’ll likely gain little interest over the years, another option could be to set up a personal pension or another type of investment account to supplement your workplace pension (depending on when you want to access your money).
 We’ll talk more about that later though.

 Personal Pension A great way to save for your long term goals.
 Effortlessly grow your investment with an instant 25% tax relief top up from the government.

 How much do I need to retire?

 So, although it is claimed that 4% is the baseline safe withdrawal rate, how much do you realistically need to retire?
 According to a Which? study, many people overestimate how much they’ll need to spend in retirement.
 This is because they forget that by that point in life, they may have already paid off their mortgage (or a nice chunk of it, at least), they won’t be bringing up children, and they won’t face the cost of commuting to work either.